achaora/mongodb/README.md

 ####Set Up 1: Standalone VM

 1. Spin up Openstack VM and install Cloudmesh using the instructions found here: [Quickstart for an Openstack VM](http://cloudmesh.github.io/introduction_to_cloud_computing/cloudmesh/setup/setup_openstack.html).
-Skip 2 and 3 below and [follow these instructions](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) if unable to successfully install Cloudmesh on the Openstack VM.
+Skip steps 2 and 3 below and [follow these instructions](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) if unable to successfully install Cloudmesh on the Openstack VM.

 2. Run script vm_standalone_builder.py to create a VM for housing the stand-alone MongoDB database